The Sharing Group Discussion on Prophetic Infallibility

 And as for Halacha, I will humbly disagree, but am certainly open to enlightening correction.
 What the Tawrah describes in that scene would be in gross violation of both written and oral Torah - both getting drunk to the point of losing proper reason and incest.
 But Lot (a.s.) was not a Jew, and the Torah was not yet revealed.
 Noahide halacha’ is much more lenient in nearly every aspect than Jewish halacha’, or Muslim shari’ah, for that matter.
 It does not prohibit drunkenness or incest between a father and daughter, although both are considered strongly disliked.

 Brother Marquis Dawkins: I agree with the statement about halacha’.
 It technically did not exist until the time of Musa (a.s.) when the Torah and halacha’ were Revealed.
-I mean I suppose you could say the halacha’, laws of God, was written in the hearts of men as Paul wrote in his Epistle to the Romans and that most certainly applied to the anbiya’ and mursalin of old.
-It is why Yusuf (a.s.) refused to disobey his earthly master when the masters wife tried to bed him and so forth.
+I mean I suppose you could say the halacha’, laws of God, were written in the hearts of men, as Paul wrote, in his Epistle to the Romans, and that most certainly applied to the anbiya’ and mursalin of old.
+It is why Yusuf (a.s.) refused to disobey his earthly master when the master’s wife tried to bed him and so forth.

 Brother Daniel Frayer: Brother Marquis, Noahide halacha’ does prohibit relations with a married woman, so Yusuf (a.s.) was not going above and beyond here.
 It seems to me that this conversation can be anchored to 3:67: